-The Samsung Galaxy Note 20 Ultra (from $1,299) is still the phone to get if you want a handset with a stylus.
-Yes, the Samsung Galaxy S21 Ultra supports the S Pen, but it comes separately and requires an awkward case to store it.
+The Samsung Galaxy Note 20 Ultra (from $1,299) is still the phone to get if you want a handset with a stylus, especially since Samsung has confirmed that a Galaxy Note 21 isn't happening this year.

 OS: Android 10 with One UI 2.0